-SUSS MicroTec's MA300 Gen2 is a highly automated mask aligner platform for 300mm and 200mm wafers.
+SUSS MicroTec's MA300 Gen2 is a highly automated mask alignment platform for 300 mm and 200 mm wafers.
 It is specifically designed for 3D Packaging, wafer level packaging and flip-chip applications but can be used as well for other technologies where geometries in the range of 3 and 100 microns have to be exposed.
 The MA300 Gen2 represents a new generation of mask aligners from SUSS MicroTec that are designed to address the requirements of modern high-end fabs in a high volume manufacturing environment.

 Full-field intensity 90mW/cm² (broad band)